 With hundreds of thousands of flights taking place across the world every day and an increasing interest and exploration of commercial space travel, the aerospace industry is undoubtedly an exciting place to be.

 Why study aerospace engineering at Strathclyde?

-Studying aerospace engineering at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.
+Studying aerospace engineering at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 Our aerospace engineers are recognised for their knowledge and skills in conceiving, designing, implementing and operating devices, machines, engines and energy systems throughout the aerospace sector.

 In studying with us here at Strathclyde, you’ll become an engineer who can take on challenges ranging from traditional industries to areas such as new materials, sustainable development and aerospace.

 Our undergraduate degrees also allow you the opportunity to study abroad, giving you a taste of life in another country.